4WD hardware (To ensure your 4WD is prepared for the big trips):

 The tires are an important part of any trip, having just one spare won't be enough on remote travel, carrying 2 spares is a must.

-If planning a big trip into remote country it really pays to have a good amount of tread left on the tires including the spares.
-Any less than 75% tread left I would highly recommend on getting a new set, there is a big difference between 75% - 95% of tread.
+If planning a big trip into a remote area it really pays to have a good amount of tread left on the tires including the spares. if any less than 75% tread left I would highly recommend getting a new set, there is a big difference between 75% - 95% of tread.

 If requiring a new set of tires make sure you get the correct tread pattern for the terrain that will be encountered during the trip.